Meadows Frisky: Frisky Cars (1959) Ltd

 In August 1959, Mr C. J. Wright, a Wolverhampton business man with garage and haulage interests, bought the stock, jigs, tools, fixtures and fittings, along with the rights to manufacture and the trade name of Frisky from the Official Receiver.
 He formed a new company, Frisky Cars (1959) Ltd. and he and E F Wright became directors.
 A Mr G A Stuart was made General Manager.
-The company announced that they hoped to restart production in September at Fallings Park with a target of 30 three-wheeled cars a week; also that a deluxe version would follow and that it was hoped that the Friskysprint would be built later.
-Also announced was the intention to build a new production plant on a 30 acre site in Penkridge, but this never happened.
+The company announced that they hoped to restart production in September at Fallings Park, Wolverhampton, with a target of 30 three-wheeled cars a week; also that a deluxe version would follow and that it was hoped that the Friskysprint would be built later.
+Also announced was the intention to build a new production plant on a 30 acre site in Penkridge, Staffordshire, but this never happened.

 In September 1959, a new version of the Family Three was announced.
 The Frisky Family Three Mk2 dropped the MacPherson strut front suspension of the original car, replacing it with the Dubonnet system used on the Friskysport.
-The chassis was lengthened to allow the engine to be moved back out of the cabin and it was now offered with the choice of either a 250 cc or 328 cc Excelsior Talisman twin engines giving the advantage of an Albion gearbox with a true reverse gear.
+The chassis was lengthened to allow the engine to be moved back out of the cabin and it was now offered with the choice of either a 250 cc or 328 cc Excelsior Talisman twin engines having the advantage of an Albion gearbox with a true reverse gear.
 Twin front seats replaced the original bench seats and production commenced in early 1960.

-In October 1960, a new model, The Frisky Prince was shown at the Earls Court Motor Show.
+In October 1960, a new model, The Frisky Prince, was shown at the Earls Court Motor Show.
 This was basically a re-bodied Family Three with front hung doors.
 Around the same time, a deal was done with a company called Middlesbrough Motorcraft and kits and 'build your own Frisky' became available from them.
-Anthony Brindle, who had become joint managing director of Frisky Cars, took part in a publicity run, attempting to visit five European capitals, Paris, Luxembourg, Brussels, Amsterdam and London not spending more than £5 on fuel.
+Anthony Brindle, who had become joint managing director of Frisky Cars, took part in a publicity run, attempting to visit five European capitals, Paris, Luxembourg, Brussels, Amsterdam and London while not spending more than £5 on fuel.

 A four-wheel version of the Prince was announced for 1961, but never reached production.

-Frisky Cars (1959) Ltd Sandwich Kent
+Frisky Cars (1959) Ltd, Sandwich, Kent

 In February 1961, the company was purchased by Mr R Bird, the chairman of Petbow Ltd. of Sandwich, Kent.
 Petbow were one of the world's largest manufacturers of engine-driven power plants, including welding and generating equipment.
-All Frisky production and stocks were moved from the Meadows factory and a production line, within Petbow's existing factory, was set up.
+All Frisky production and stocks were moved from the Meadows factory and a production line within Petbow's existing factory was set up.

-Unfortunately, the Frisky Prince, with strong competition from the BMC Mini, was not proving popular and chassis problems meant increasing time was spent rectifying customers' cars rather than producing new ones.
-Despite valiant efforts by staff and management, all work ceased towards the end of 1961, so bringing to an end the production of the Frisky car.
+The Frisky Prince, with strong competition from the BMC Mini, was not proving popular and chassis problems meant increasing time was spent rectifying customers' cars rather than producing new ones.
+Despite valiant efforts by staff and management, all work ceased towards the end of 1961, bringing to an end the production of the Frisky car.